aiven/devportal/docs/products/flink/concepts/flink-features.rst

 Build applications to process data
 ----------------------------------
-Applications in the Aiven for Apache Flink service are containers that hold everything related to a Flink job, including the source and sink connectors and the data processing logic.
-They serve as the entry point for executing a Flink job within the Aiven for Apache Flink service.
-The Aiven console provides an intuitive interface and workflow to build applications.
-You can select the source and sink connectors and create statements for processing the data within your application.
-Additionally, you can create multiple versions of an application.
-Applications in Aiven for Apache Flink significantly improve the developer experience and make it easier to build and deploy Flink applications.
+An Aiven for Apache Flink® Application is an abstraction layer on top of Apache Flink SQL that includes all the elements related to a Flink job to help build your data processing pipeline.
+It contains all the components related to a Flink job, including the definition of source and sink tables, data processing logic, deployment parameters, and other relevant metadata.

+Applications are the starting point for running an Apache Flink job within the Aiven managed service.
+The `Aiven Console <https://console.aiven.io/>`_ provides a user-friendly, guided wizard to help you build and deploy applications, create source and sink tables, write transformation statements, and validate and ingest data using the interactive query feature.

+For more information, see Aiven for Apache Flink® applications section.

 Interactive queries
 -------------------